Vanille-N/meander.typ/src/bisect.typ

 #import "geometry.typ"

+/// #property(requires-context: true)
 /// Tests if content fits inside a box.
-///
+/// #warning-alert[
-/// WARNING: horizontal fit is not very strictly checked
+///   Horizontal fit is not very strictly checked
 ///   A single word may be said to fit in a box that is less wide than the word.
 ///   This is an inherent limitation of `measure(box(...))` and I will try
 ///   to develop workarounds for future versions.
+/// ]
 ///
 /// The closure of this function constitutes the basis of the entire content
-/// splitting algorithm: iteratively add content until it no longer `fits-inside`,
+/// splitting algorithm: iteratively add content until it no longer fits inside the box,
 /// with what "iteratively add content" means being defined by the content structure.
 /// Essentially all remaining functions in this file are about defining content
-/// that can be split and the correct way to invoke `fits-inside` on them.
+/// that can be split and the correct way to invoke @cmd:bisect:fits-inside on them.
 ///
 /// ```typ
 /// #let dims = (width: 100%, height: 50%)